- Created on the 6 February, 2017.

 Human FGF9 ELISA kit is a reliable quantitative procedure for measuring fibroblast growth factor-9 (FGF-9, FGF9) in human serum, plasma, body fluids, cell culture supernatant or tissue lysates.
 This FGF9 ELISA kit has a minimum sensitivity detection limit of < 15.0 pg/ml.

 Fibroblast growth factor-9 (FGF-9) is a steroid-regulated mitogen and possesses a broad range of cell survival and mitogenic activities that can be involved in a number of different biological processes such as cell growth, morphogenesis, tissue repair, invasion, embryonic development and tumor growth.
 Human FGF-9 cDNA has been cloned using oligonucleotide probes that encode a polypeptide consisting of 208 amino acids and it share approx. 30% sequence similarity to the other FGF family members.

 The minimum sensitivity detection limit of fibroblast growth factor-9 (FGF-9) using this FGF9 ELISA kit was approximately < 15.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 4000.0 pg/ml.
+The dynamic range for this ELISA assay is 62.5 – 4000.0 pg/ml.

 - FGF9 on the move.
 Nat Genet.
 (2009) 41 (3): 272-3.
 Spicer D.

 - Accumulation of FGF9 in prostate cancer correlates with epithelial-to-mesenchymal transition and induction of VEGF-A expression.
 Anticancer Res.
 (2014) 34 (2): 695-700.
 Teishima J., et al.

 - Autoinhibitory mechanism for the mutation-induced impaired FGF9 signaling.
 J Chem Inf Model.
 (2012) 52 (9): 2422-9.
 Wang Y., et al.